combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 In this breakout session, based on audience interests, we will present introductions to PEtab and its extensions, then discuss current efforts to improve PEtab.
 People unfamiliar with PEtab are welcome to attend, and might first like to check out the tutorial [3].

-[1] ""PEtab‚ÄîInteroperable specification of parameter estimation problems in systems biology"" https://doi.org/10.1371/journal.pcbi.1008646
+[1] "PEtab‚ Interoperable specification of parameter estimation problems in systems biology" https://doi.org/10.1371/journal.pcbi.1008646
 [2] https://github.com/PEtab-dev/petab#petab-support-in-systems-biology-tools
 [3] https://petab.readthedocs.io/en/latest/tutorial.html